openstack-archive/collectd-openstack-plugins/doc/source/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~
     (True|False) Deprecating the libvirt meter.
 This configuration option
     allows you to enable it before it is removed.
+    If this is false the virt meter for collectd is enabled on deployment.

     Default: False